Yamaha Tracer 900: 2015 to 2016 (MT-09 Tracer Worldwide and FJ-09 in US)

 The technology of the Tracer 900 comes directly from the MT-09, adding a partial fairing and windscreen, a bigger fuel tank, handguards, centerstand, a 12-volt power socket, on/off switchable traction control, revised fuel map, and three riding modes.
-It also gains a dash comes directly from to the XT1200Z Super Ténéré.
+It also gains a dash comes directly from the XT1200Z Super Ténéré.
 The Tracer 900 utilises LEDs for the headlights, tail lights, brake lights.
 The handlebars are significantly higher and wider and are closer to the rider due to the seat being further forward, making for a much more upright riding position.
 The rear subframe is bigger and more robust and incorporates factory supports for lateral cases.
 The rear arm suspension is longer than the MT-09.
 The suspension has stiffer springs and more damping and preload than the MT-09.

 The FJ-09 variant is electronically limited in its performance to an indicated 191 km/h.